-Information below represents reporting segments for the year ended June 30, 2012 and 2011, respectively.
-Operating income (loss) from Hotel operations consists of the operation of the hotel and operation of the garage.
-Operating income (loss) for investment transactions consist of net investment gain (loss) and dividend and interest income.
+Information below represents reporting segments for the year ended June 30, 2013 and 2012, respectively.
+Segment income (loss) from Hotel operations consists of the operation of the hotel and operation of the garage.
+Loss from investments consists of net investment gain (loss), dividend and interest income and investment related expenses.